paulovieirajr/vieirajunior-90/README.md

-- 🎓 Olá!
-Eu sou o Junior, estudante de Análise e Desenvolvimento de Sistemas pela universidade Uninter.
+- 🎓 Hi there !
+I am Junior and I am student of Systems Development and Analysis.
-- 🙋‍♂️ Estagiário na IBM.
+- 🙋‍♂️ Early Associate Developer at IBM.
-- 📚 O que venho estudando:
+- 📚 Here's what I've been studying:

   * ☕ Java - Spring Framework
   * 🐋 Docker